stellar-deprecated/interstellar-client/README.md

 > * Install [`interstellar-workspace`](https://github.com/stellar/interstellar-workspace).
 > * [Contribute](CONTRIBUTING.md) to our [open-source modules](https://github.com/stellar/interstellar/blob/master/docs/module-list.md) or develop your own.

-You may want to create a testnet account on the new Stellar network using [friendbot](http://www.stellar.org/galaxy#friendbot) if you need to login to the client.
+You can log in with a Stellar Wallet account created on the [old Stellar client](https://launch.stellar.org/#/register).
+The interstellar-client will create a new testnet account for you.
+To get started with this new testnet account, use the [friendbot](https://www.stellar.org/galaxy#friendbot) to fund it.

 ## How it works
 The Interstellar client is an application built with [Interstellar](https://github.com/stellar/interstellar).
 The command line tool takes several disparate modules based on customizable configuration to build the application: